What is Digital Eyestrain?

 Like most of us, you probably use screens for just about everything — to work, to relax, or just to keep up with daily life.
 Your digital devices may be to blame if your eyes feel dry and tired, your vision is blurry by the end of the day, or your head, neck, and shoulders ache all the time.

-We often take our eyes for granted, but with a few simple tips on how to change how you use smartphones, computers, tablets, and other screens, you can keep from straining your eyes.
+We often take our eyes for granted, but with a few simple tips on how to change how you use smartphones, computers, tablets, and other screens, you can keep from suffering digital eyestrain.

 Do I Have Digital Eye Strain?